Edema: A Merck Manual of Patient Symptoms podcast

 Dyspnea may occur with edema due to heart failure, DVT if PE has occurred, acute respiratory distress syndrome, or angioedema that involves the airways.

 Generalized, slowly developing edema suggests a chronic heart, kidney, or liver disorder.
 Although these disorders can also be life threatening, complications tend to take much longer to develop.

 For most patients with generalized edema, testing should include CBC, serum electrolytes, BUN, creatinine, liver function tests, serum protein, and urinalysis (particularly noting the presence of protein and microscopic hematuria).
-Other tests should be done based on the suspected cause (see see Some Causes of Edema)—eg, brain natriuretic peptide (BNP) for suspected heart failure or D-dimer for suspected PE.
+Other tests should be done based on the suspected cause (see Table 3: Some Causes of Edema)—eg, brain natriuretic peptide (BNP) for suspected heart failure or D-dimer for suspected PE.

 Patients with isolated lower-extremity swelling should usually have venous obstruction excluded by ultrasonography.

 Patients with Na retention often benefit from restriction of dietary Na.
 Patients with heart failure should eliminate salt in cooking and at the table and avoid prepared foods with added salt.
 Patients with advanced cirrhosis or nephrotic syndrome often require more severe Na restriction (≤ 1 g/day).
 K salts are often substituted for Na salts to make Na restriction tolerable; however, care should be taken, especially in patients receiving K-sparing diuretics, ACE inhibitors, or angiotensin receptor blockers and in those with a kidney disorder because potentially fatal hyperkalemia can result.